 Gifts of Cash

 Traditionally, the majority of gifts made to Trinitas come in the form of cash.
 A gift of cash receives the most generous federal income tax deduction available for charitable contributions.
-You can deduct up to 50% of your adjusted gross income for gifts of cash and may carry forward any unused deduction for up to five additional years.
 You can make a cash gift to any of the fundraising initiatives of the school.

 Gifts of Stock